Register to Vote

 How do I register?

 Applying to register is easy.
-You can apply online at www.gov.uk/register-to-vote
+You can apply online on the Government's register to vote website

 Enter your name, address, date of birth, and your National Insurance number and a few other details (you can find your NI number on payslips, NI card etc).